 There isn't any weight optimization for the Corsair Scimitar, which is on the heavier side.

 The Corsair Scimitar Pro is fairly bulky and not very travel friendly.
 The mouse is also wired-only, and having a wire isn't ideal to work when on the move, like on a plane.
 This won't matter for people looking for a mouse to play games on their desk setup.

 The build quality of the Corsair Scimitar Pro is excellent.
 It feels very solid and doesn't have any wobbling or looseness.
 The feet are great and slide without any issues.
-The main frame is made out of aluminium while solid matte plastic covers the mouse.
+The main frame is made out of aluminum while solid matte plastic covers the mouse.
 There's also more metal around the sensor.

 The ergonomics of this mouse are great for right-handed people.
 Unfortunately, there isn't a left-handed variant.
 The mouse has a very rounded back, which makes it optimal for palm grip since you can easily reach all buttons.
 It's quite a large mouse, but isn't very long.
 The mouse feels nice in the hand and you can also move the 12-button panel to make the fit even better.